Mylar bags are the best “Do It Yourself” containers for storing dry foods in long-term storage.

 Mylar Bags’ ideal thickness (weight) for long-term food storage is 5 plus mils thick.
 Enough thickness to protect food from light, oxygen, and moisture, and tough enough to withstand handling.
-5 mils bags should be stored inside a container for protection from puncture and rodents.
+5 mils bags should be stored inside a container for protection from punctures and rodents.

 Less Than 5 MILs

 Mylar bags less than 5 mils may be transparent, letting light hit your food.
 Avoid using these bags if you are going for the 30+ year shelf life for white rice, wheat, and dry beans.
 Light degrades the nutritional value over time.

 1 Mil is a thousandth of an Inch

 Here is a chart to give you an idea of what different thicknesses of Mylar bags are used for.